-Guild staff and volunteers shall not ordinarily process data related to any individual under the age of 16.
+Guild staff and members shall not ordinarily process data related to any individual under the age of 16.
 Should a situation arise requiring the storage of data relating to anyone under 16 years of age the Data Protection Coordinator should be consulted to ensure compliance with relevant legislation.

-Data Protection Advice
+Data Protection Advice 10.9.